csalinasonline/algoPyCreateAccount/README.md

 ## Change to Target Directory
+Where u want to put the project directory and its files.
 ```bash
 # Mac, Linux and Windows
 cd <your target dir>
 ```

 ## Clone Repo
+Copy the code.
 ```bash
 # Mac, Linux and Windows
 git clone https://github.com/csalinasonline/algoPyCreateAccount.git